Pontifical universities in Rome: Courses

 Generally, Pontifical universities are composed of the three traditional ecclesiastical faculties of Theology, Philosophy, and Canon Law.
 Additionally, they might include the ecclesiastical faculties of Sacred Scriptures, Sacred Liturgy, Spirituality, Missiology, and Religious Sciences.
-However, after approval from the Holy See, faculties for other ecclesiastical and non-ecclesiastical degrees have also being erected in Pontifical institutions.
+However, after approval from the Holy See, faculties for other ecclesiastical and non-ecclesiastical degrees have also been formed in Pontifical institutions.
 The Apostolic Constitution Veritatis Gaudium (in its Appendix II) lists the following: Christian Archeology, Bioethics, Social communications, Civil Law (and Utriusque iuris), Christian and Classical Letters, Holistic Ecology Studies, Judaic Studies and Jewish-Christian Relations, Sacred Music, Ancient Near Eastern Studies, Psychology, Educational Sciences, Social Sciences (which include the Social Doctrine of the Church), Church History (which includes the Cultural Heritage of the Church), Arab and Islamic Studies, Oriental Studies, Studies on Marriage and Family, and Studies in Peace Sciences.
 Although not included in the list, the studies of Patristic Sciences should be mentioned as well, since the Augustinian Patristic Institute was specifically founded for the study of both Western Patristics (Theology of the Church Fathers) and Western Patrology (Lives and Writings of Church Fathers), while its Eastern counterparts are studied at the Pontifical Oriental Institute.

 Pontifical Institutions in Rome

-In Rome, we find twenty-two pontifical institutions associated among themselves for common collaboration.
+Rome has twenty-two pontifical institutions.
 They are organized as pontifical universities (with respect to can.
 815), and pontifical athenaea, institutes of higher education, and faculties (these with respect to can.
 814).
 (The Religious Order or other ecclesiastical body responsible for the administration of the university is listed in parentheses.)